-Many of us spend at least half the year awaiting the return of summer.
-We dream of long, hot days, and weather warm enough to allow us to finally expose our skin to the sunlight.
+Many people spend at least half the year awaiting the return of summer.
+They dream of long, hot days, and weather warm enough to allow them to finally expose their skin to the sunlight.
 There are some places, however, where summer is an almost perpetual state of being—where the heat can get unbearable and the sun is something to seek respite from rather than revel in.
-According to the Guinness Book of World Records, the world’s hottest place is Death Valley in California, where temperatures reached 134ºF/ 56.7ºC on July 10, 1913.
-This article takes a look at ten of the world’s hottest cities, some of which are record-holders in their own right.Continue to 2 of 8 below.
+According to the "Guinness Book of World Records," the hottest place in the world is Death Valley in California, where temperatures reached 134 degrees F (56.7 degrees C) on July 10, 1913.
+This article takes a look at eight of the hottest cities in the world, some of which are record-holders in their own right.

 According to the World Meteorological Organization, Bangkok is the hottest city on the planet—not because of any particularly impressive peak temperatures, but because it is consistently hot all year round.
-The city boasts a mean annual temperature of 84.5ºF/ 29ºC, coupled with high humidity and an average of 128 rainy days per year; while the highest temperature on record is 104.5ºF/ 40ºC.
-Despite Bangkok’s sticky weather, there are plenty of reasons to visit the capital of Thailand, ranging from iconic landmarks like The Grand Palace and Wat Pho (The Temple of the Reclining Buddha), to the city’s bustling street markets and infamous nightlife scene.Continue to 3 of 8 below.
+The city boasts a mean annual temperature of 84.5 degrees F (29 degrees C), coupled with high humidity and an average of 128 rainy days per year; while the highest temperature on record is 102 degrees F (39 degrees C).
+Despite Bangkok’s sticky weather, there are plenty of reasons to visit the capital of Thailand, ranging from iconic landmarks like The Grand Palace and Wat Pho (The Temple of the Reclining Buddha), to the city’s bustling street markets and infamous nightlife scene.

 Located on the southern edge of the Sahara Desert, the African city of Timbuktu is synonymous with everything remote.
-It’s also one of the hottest cities in the world, with a hot, dry climate offering record highs of 120ºF/ 49ºC.
-Throughout April, May and June, average maximum temperatures exceed 104ºF/ 40ºC.
+It’s also one of the hottest cities in the world, with a hot, dry climate offering record highs of 130.1 degrees F (54.5 degrees C).Throughout April, May and June, average maximum temperatures exceed 104 degrees F (40 degrees C).
 Modern-day Timbuktu is slowly being reclaimed by the desert and is undeniably a shadow of the trade hub that it once was.
-With a history dating back to the 12th century and a rich heritage of Islamic scholarship, there are still fascinating sights to explore within its ochre-colored walls.Continue to 4 of 8 below.
+With a history dating back to the 12th century and a rich heritage of Islamic scholarship, there are still fascinating sights to explore within its ochre-colored walls.

-Built on the banks of the Karun River, Ahvaz is an industrial city with average highs of around 115ºF/ 46ºC during July, its warmest month.
-The city’s record high is a fever-inducing 129ºF/ 54ºC, making it one of the world’s hottest cities during the summer.
+Built on the banks of the Karun River, Ahvaz is an industrial city with average highs of around 115 degrees F (46 degrees C) during July, its warmest month.
+The city’s record high is a fever-inducing 129 degrees F (54 degrees C), making it a contender for hottest place in the world during the summer.
 Frequent sand and dust storms and an absence of rain from July to September compound its sky-high temperatures.
-There are few reasons to visit Ahvaz, which was ranked as the world’s most air-polluted city in 2011; however, the riverbank offers a series of parks and bridges that make it both the coolest and the most scenic part of the city.Continue to 5 of 8 below.
+Unlike the rest of Iran, there are few reasons to visit Ahvaz, which was ranked as the world’s most air-polluted city in 2011; however, the riverbank offers a series of parks and bridges that make it both the coolest and the most scenic part of the city.

-This wealthy Arab metropolis is the capital of Kuwait and another contender for the title of the world’s hottest summertime city with average highs of over 113ºF/ 45ºC from June to August.
-Nightfall brings little respite, with after-dark low temperatures often exceeding 86 °F/ 30°C during the summer months.
-Kuwait City’s record high is 126ºF/ 52ºC, while it rains on an average of just 19 days per year.
-Visitors shouldn’t be put off by these eye-watering statistics, however, as Kuwait City offers an intriguing blend of past and present expressed via an eclectic roster of museums, art galleries, upscale malls and traditional souqs.Continue to 6 of 8 below.
+This wealthy Arab metropolis is the capital of Kuwait and another contender for the title of one of the hottest cities in the world with average highs of over 107 degrees F (42 degrees C) from June to August.
+Nightfall brings little respite, with after-dark low temperatures often exceeding 84 degrees F (29 degrees C) during the summer months.
+Kuwait City’s record high is 129 degrees F (54 degrees C), while it rains on an average of just 19 days per year.
+Visitors shouldn’t be put off by these eye-watering statistics, however, as Kuwait City offers an intriguing blend of past and present expressed via an eclectic roster of museums, art galleries, upscale malls and traditional souks.

 Mecca, Saudi Arabia

 Famous as the birthplace of Muhammad, Mecca is Islam’s holiest city.
-It’s also another scorchingly hot destination, with around 22 rainy days per year and average annual highs of 100.5ºF/ 38ºC.
-The highest temperature recorded in the city is 121.6ºF/ 49.8ºC, but even in winter, average temperatures hover at a balmy 77ºF/ 25ºC.
+It’s also another scorchingly hot destination, with around 22 rainy days per year and average annual highs of 100.5 degrees F (38 degrees C).
+The highest temperature recorded in the city is 122 degrees F (50 degrees C), but even in winter, average temperatures hover at a balmy 91 degrees F (32 degrees C).
 Of course, the majority of Mecca’s visitors aren’t there for the weather—instead, millions of Muslim pilgrims arrive each year to perform the Hajj.
-The city is home to the world’s largest mosque, Masjid al-Haram, and the Kaaba, considered the House of Allah; however, Mecca is strictly off-limits to non-Muslim visitors, although that may change in the future once Saudi Arabia starts issuing tourist visas to non-Muslims.Continue to 7 of 8 below.
+The city is home to the world’s largest mosque, Masjid al-Haram, and the Kaaba, considered the House of Allah; however, Mecca is strictly off-limits to non-Muslim visitors, although that may change in the future once Saudi Arabia starts issuing tourist visas to non-Muslims.

-An intoxicating riot of noise and color, semi-arid Marrakech boasts a record high of 120ºF/ 49ºC.
-The city’s hottest months are July and August, with average highs exceeding 97ºF/ 36ºC.
-Although sub-freezing temperatures have been recorded in the winter months, Marrakech nevertheless manages to maintain a warm mean annual temperature of 67ºF/ 19.5ºC.
+An intoxicating riot of noise and color, semi-arid Marrakech boasts a record high of 120 degrees F (49 degrees C).
+The city’s hottest months are July and August, with average highs exceeding 97 degrees F (36 degrees C).
+Although sub-freezing temperatures have been recorded in the winter months, Marrakech nevertheless manages to maintain a warm mean annual temperature of 81 degrees F (27 degrees C).
 A wider temperature spectrum means that visitors can choose to visit during the season that suits them best.
-Once there, there are plenty of ways to experience the city—from exploring the chaotic souqs of the Medina to relaxing in one of Marrakech’s famous hammam spas.Continue to 8 of 8 below.
+Once there, there are plenty of ways to experience the city—from exploring the chaotic souks of the Medina to relaxing in one of Marrakech’s famous hammam spas.